ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/pwa.md

 - `firebase deploy`

 You should be able to open the app on a web-browser on your Android or iOS device.
 On Android you will be prompted to install the app.
 On iOS you will have to it your self via the "Share" button.
 Once it is installed to your desktop, you should be able to launch it on either platform and get an experience that is just like the Hybrid Mobile app we developed.

-Except for one thing.
-The current location setting is not actually getting the current location.
-We will fix that in the next lab.